Elinor Florence, Author

 My own father crawled around on this flooring when he was a baby, and there are still scorch marks in some of the boards from sparks flying out of the wood stove in the old farmhouse!

-Bonus Tip: Laundry Chute
+Bonus: My Laundry Chute

-This isn’t particularly old-fashioned but boy, is it handy.
+This isn’t particularly old-fashioned, but boy, is it handy.
 The opening was framed inside my upstairs bathroom cabinet, so all I have to do is open the cabinet door and throw my dirty clothes and bedding down the hole into my laundry basket.
 (I do find some odd things in the basket, such as Little Ponies and bath soaps, since my grandchildren also get a kick out of throwing things down the hole.)

 Together with some antique furnishings and old paintings, we have created a house that gives me all the old world feels.
 In fact, a few visitors have asked me what year the house was built, since it definitely has the ambience of an earlier age.

-The Last Word: I allowed my husband to read this before it was posted, and he said darkly: “You make it sound so easy!
+The Last Word: I allowed my husband to read this before it was posted, and he said darkly: “You made it sound so easy!
 All that stuff was bloody hard work!”
 So be forewarned.

 * * * * *

 This photo shows two of the lucky ones: Ralph Rogers snatched baby Leonard Shiers from the icy waters and swam with him to safety.
+Black and white photo of smiling man standing on deck of boat with windblown hair, smiling at the blond toddler in his arms.

 * * * * *